-- 4.8 Interpreting Article 84 of the Chicago Convention to require a disputing party to attempt to negotiate even in the face of the other disputing party's absolute refusal would be inconsistent with good faith as well as the object and purpose of the requirement, not to mention common sense.
-If no talks are possible on any subject, no purpose could be served by insisting that States nevertheless make a futile, entirely formalistic attempt to negotiate merely for purposes of "checking the box". - 4.9 This reading of Article 84 would in no way negate the "three distinct functions" of a negotiation requirement the Court identified in Georgia v.
+- 4.8 Interpreting Article II, Section 2 of the IASTA to require a disputing party to attempt to negotiate even in the face of the other disputing party's absolute refusal would be inconsistent with good faith as well as the object and purpose of the requirement, not to mention common sense.
+If no talks are possible on any subject, no purpose could be served by insisting that States nevertheless make a futile, entirely formalistic attempt to negotiate merely for purposes of "checking the box". - 4.9 This reading of Article II, Section 2 would in no way negate the "three distinct functions" of a negotiation requirement the Court identified in Georgia v.
 Russian Federation.
-178 - 4.10 A disputing party that refuses ab initio to negotiate can hardly claim that it is not already aware of the existence of the other party's claims, or of their scope and subject-matter.
+179 - 4.10 A disputing party that refuses ab initio to negotiate can hardly claim that it is not already aware of the existence of the other party's claims, or of their scope and subject-matter.
 Indeed, why decline to negotiate if those claims are not disputed?
 This is certainly the case with Joint Appellants.
 Not only were they fully third-party adjudication.
-In the third place, prior resort to negotiations or other methods of peaceful dispute settlement performs an important function in indicating the limit of consent given by States
+In the third place, prior resort to negotiations or other methods of peaceful dispute settlement performs an important function in indicating the limit of consent given by States ...".

-178 Application of the International Convention on the Elimination of All Forms of Racial
+179 Application of the International Convention on the Elimination of All Forms of Racial

 Discrimination (Georgia v.
 Russian Federation), Preliminary Objections, Judgment, I.C.J.
 Reports 2011, para.
 131: "[i]t is not unusual in compromissory clauses conferring jurisdiction on the Court and other international jurisdictions to refer to resort to negotiations.
 Such resort fulfills three distinct functions.
 In the first place, it gives notice to the respondent State that a dispute exists and delimits the scope of the dispute and its subject-matter ...
-In the second place, it encourages the Parties to attempt to settle their dispute by mutual agreement, thus avoiding recourse to binding informed of Qatar's complaints from the outset,179 they also expressly refused to discuss them on multiple occasions, both before the ICAO Council180 and publicly.181
+In the second place, it encourages the Parties to attempt to settle their dispute by mutual agreement, thus avoiding recourse to binding informed of Qatar's complaints from the outset,180 they also expressly refused to discuss them on multiple occasions, both before the ICAO Council181 and publicly.182

-- 4.11 A disputing party's absolute refusal to negotiate also discharges the negotiation requirement's second function as well: settlement by mutual agreement is obviously impossible, making recourse to binding third-party adjudication unavoidable. - 4.12 Finally, considering that the negotiation requirement in Article 84 is dispensed of by virtue of a disputing party's ab initio refusal does not undermine in any way its function "in indicating the limit of consent given by States".
-182
+- 4.11 A disputing party's absolute refusal to negotiate also discharges the negotiation requirement's second function as well: settlement by mutual agreement is obviously impossible, making recourse to binding third-party adjudication unavoidable. - 4.12 Finally, considering that the negotiation requirement in Article II, Section 2 is dispensed of by virtue of a disputing party's ab initio refusal does not undermine in any way its function "in indicating the limit of consent given by States".
+183

-179 As explained in Qatar's Memorial, and has not been contested in Joint Appellants' Reply, two days after the imposition of the aviation prohibitions, on 7 June 2017, the ICAO Secretary General replied to Qatar's June 5 appeal, stating that she had "brought the matter to the attention of the relevant Representatives on the Council of ICAO".
-Letter from Fang Liu, ICAO Secretary General, to Abdulla Nasser Turki Al-Subaey, Chairman of Qatar Civil Aviation Authority, Reference No. AN 13/4/3/Open-AMO66892 (7 June 2017) (QCM (A) Vol. III, Annex 22).
-At the time, three of the Joint Appellants (Egypt, Saudi Arabia and the UAE) were among the thirty-six Member States serving on the ICAO Council.
+180 As Qatar explained in its Counter-Memorial, and has not been contested in Joint Appellants' Reply, two days after the imposition of the aviation prohibitions, on 7 June 2017, the ICAO Secretary General replied to Qatar's June 5 appeal, stating that she had "brought the matter to the attention of the relevant Representatives on the Council of ICAO".
+Letter from Fang Liu, ICAO Secretary General, to Abdulla Nasser Turki Al-Subaey, Chairman of Qatar Civil Aviation Authority, Reference No. AN 13/4/3/Open-AMO66892 (7 June 2017) (QCM (B) Vol. III, Annex 22).
+At the time, two of the Joint Appellants (Egypt and the UAE) were among the thirty-six Member States serving on the ICAO Council.
 They were thus formally notified of Qatar's complaint.
 None of them, however, provided any response of any kind.
 To the contrary, they later expressly excluded from consideration and appropriate action by the ICAO Council the question of the lawfulness of the aviation prohibitions.
-QCM (A), paras.
+QCM (B), paras.
 4.60-4.63.